 You can store breast milk in baby bottles or storage bags in the freezer so they’ll last longer than they do in the refrigerator.

-The night before you work your first day of every week, you should take a container of milk or two from the freezer and put it in the refrigerator to thaw.
-You can divide it up into a day’s worth of bottles the next morning so your baby’s caregiver is ready to go.
+The night before you work your first day of every week, take a container of milk or two from the freezer and put it in the refrigerator to thaw.
+You can divide it into a day’s worth of bottles the next morning so your baby’s caregiver is ready to go.

 The breast milk you pump at work the next day will be kept in the refrigerator until your baby needs it the following day.